 On November 17, 2017, Camrin Braun, an MIT graduate student working at the Woods Hole Oceanographic Institute, came to discuss his scientific research on sharks.
 The students were particularly interested in how Camrin tracks sharks.
 Then, last week, Camrin wrote that he had recently tagged several sharks and invited Birches students to name a male blue shark.
 After vigorous discussion about a number of proposed names, students voted on the name "Merlin."
 Students selected this name because Merlin is the name of a legendary wizard who helped save a magical kingdom.
 Birches students want their shark Merlin to symbolize our mission to help save the ocean kingdom.

 The mobile app where you can track Merlin, the Birches Blue Shark, is:

 We have finished prepping the pollinator garden at 100 Bedford Road.
 After preparing the earth, we worked 600 pounds of manure compost (from Great Brook Farm) into the plot and then covered the garden with salt hay.
 We are looking forward to planting our pollinator garden when we move into our new property next spring!
-And please note in this picture the lawn that was seeded this fall above our new septic system.
+And please note in this picture the green lawn that was seeded this fall above our new septic system.
 You can imagine students at work and play here in the years to come!